The Best Sunscreen Tips To Protect Your Skin In 2020

 But what does that mean?

 Well, let’s start by breaking down UV rays & the difference between UVA & UVB.

-When your skin comes into contact with UV rays or environmental pollutions – it causes the production of highly reactive & unstable molecules in your skin (called 'free radicals').
+When your skin comes into contact with UV rays or environmental pollutants, it causes the production of highly reactive & unstable molecules in your skin (called 'free radicals').
 These molecules damage your DNA & collagen – this is known as ‘oxidative stress’.
 Dr. Scott McGregor.

-Both can contribute to skin cancers and are key players in causing premature aging.
+Both can contribute to skin cancers and are key players in causing premature ageing.

 Staying hydrated is one of the best things you can do for your skin!
 And we’re not talking about the odd glass of water or waiting until you’re thirsty, we’re talking about consistently staying hydrated.

 Water is essential to maintaining skin moisture and delivering vital nutrients to the skin cells, helping to nourish the skin tissue and assisting in maintaining skin elasticity.

 Terms like natural & organic can be extremely misleading when they’re used in reference to sunscreen.